deliveroo/roo_on_rails/README.md

 The database statement timeout will be set to a low value by default.
 Use `DATABASE_STATEMENT_TIMEOUT` (milliseconds, default 200) to customise.

+When using a PGBouncer, setting the timeout from the application will cause inconsistent results.
+The timeout should always be set using the RDS parameter group in thise case.
+To prevent the app trying to set a timeout, set `DATABASE_STATEMENT_TIMEOUT` to -1.

 For database creation and migration (specifically the `db:create`, `db:migrate`, `db:migrate:down` and `db:rollback` tasks) a much higher statement timeout is set by default.
 Use `MIGRATION_STATEMENT_TIMEOUT` (milliseconds, default 10000)